 What can I do if I've forgotten my password?

 If you have forgotten your username or password all you need to do is go to the LOGIN button and click on the link Forgot Username or Password and enter the email you registered with.

 You will then receive an email containing a link which you can follow to reset your password.
 If you don't receive this email, check your junk folder or Contact Us

 How do I choose films?

 The main place to find films on the website is Choose Films.
-Here you can search through our collections: Seasons, Themes, Just Great Movies or browse through the whole catalogue by clicking on the Browse link
+Here you can search through our collections: Topics, Themes, Just Great Movies or browse through the whole catalogue by clicking on the Browse link

 Our FILM WORLD online magazine also has weekly features about great movies both new and old that are packed with recommendations and suggestions, as well as coverage of new DVD releases.

 Or if you know what it is you're after you can just use the basic search box, enter the title - and hopefully we'll have it available.

 We also recommend films for you based on your past orders, you can find these in the Recommended column on Manage My Films

 How do I sign up my members to my Film Club and how do they write reviews?